kelyazhang/cache-side-channel-project/README.md

 # Cache Side-Channel Project

 This repository documents a staged cache side-channel project carried out on a local Intel/Linux system.
-The work follows the supplied intern project brief: first establish a trustworthy timing primitive, then use it to build and measure a covert channel, recover a classical cryptographic key, and finally characterize a post-quantum cryptography (PQC) leakage.
+The work follows : first establish a trustworthy timing primitive, then use it to build and measure a covert channel, recover a classical cryptographic key, and finally characterize a post-quantum cryptography (PQC) leakage.
 Weeks 5 and 6 are